awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 **Note**
 DB VPC security groups are deprecated, and they are different from DB security groups, VPC security groups, and EC2 security groups\.

 We strongly recommend that you delete any DB VPC security groups that you currently use\.
-If you don't delete your DB VPC security groups, you might encounter unintended behaviors with your RDS DB instances, which can be as severe as losing access to a DB instance\.
-The unintended behaviors are a result of an action such as an update to a DB instance, an option group, or similar\.
+If you don't delete your DB VPC security groups, you might encounter unintended behaviors with your DB instances, which can be as severe as losing access to a DB instance\.
+The unintended behaviors might result from taking an action such as an update to a DB instance, a parameter group, or similar\.
 Such updates cause RDS to resynchronize the DB VPC security group with the VPC security group\.
 This resynchronization can result in your security information being overwritten with incorrect and outdated security information\.
-This result can have a severe impact on your access to your RDS DB instances\.
+This in turn can have a severe impact on your ability to access to your DB instances\.

-### How Can I Determine If I Have a DB VPC Security Group?<a name="w4aac22c21c35b8"></a>
+### How Can I Determine If I Have a DB VPC Security Group?<a name="w5aac22c53c37b9"></a>

 Because DB VPC security groups have been deprecated, they don't appear in the RDS console\.
 However, you can call the [describe\-db\-security\-groups](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-security-groups.html) AWS CLI command or the [DescribeDBSecurityGroups](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBSecurityGroups.html) API action to determine if you have any DB VPC security groups\.